Erasure (duo): 1985–1994: First recordings and international success

-Releases 1995–2008
+1995–2008: Continued success with more albums

 The October 1995 release of the studio album Erasure marked a determined shift away from Erasure's signature three-minute synth-pop to a more introspective and experimental sound.
 Nevertheless, it made the UK top 15 and spawned two UK top 20 singles, "Stay with Me" and "Fingers & Thumbs".
 A remixed version of "Rock Me Gently" was released only in Germany and the Czech Republic as the third single.

 In spite of a return to three-minute pop songs, the 1997 studio album Cowboy did not restore the success of their 1986–1994 era.
 Cowboy enjoyed a short-lived success, peaking at number 10 in the UK but lasting only two weeks in the UK top 40.
 In the U.S. Billboard charts though, it was one of their most successful records.
 The first single "In My Arms" reached number 13 in the UK and entered the top 2 on the U.S. Dance chart.
 The second single "Don't Say Your Love Is Killing Me" made number 23 in the UK.
 The third single "Rain" was also only released in Germany and the Czech Republic.

 In October 2000, Erasure released their ninth studio album Loveboat, co-produced with Flood, though only peaking at a lowly number 45.
 The first single was "Freedom", which made a brief entry into the UK top 30.
 In 2001, they released a limited EP, Moon & the Sky containing new versions of the title song, a cover of the Supremes song "Baby Love" and some acoustic versions of Loveboat songs.